curio-research/treaty-contracts/README.md

 2. Clone this codebase.

-3. Run `yarn install` first to install dependencies.
-Make sure that all the submodules are installed.
+3. Run `yarn install` to install dependencies.

+4. Run `git submodule update --init --recursive` to install all submodules.

 ### Local deployment and test